neo-technology/neo4j-google-k8s-marketplace/user-guide/USER-GUIDE.md

 Once connected via a cypher shell, you may use any of the existing procedures for user and role management provided as part of neo4j.
 Advanced/Custom Configuration of Neo4j

 The deploy for GKE is based on Neo4j’s public docker containers.
 This means that [Neo4j documentation for Docker](https://neo4j.com/docs/operations-manual/current/installation/docker/?ref=googlemarketplace) applies to the configuration of these pods.
-In general, to specify an advanced configuration, users should edit the core-statefulset template, and the readreplias-statefulset template to specify environment variables passed to the Docker containers following the guidance of the Docker documentation listed above.
+In general, to specify an advanced configuration, users should edit the core-statefulset template, and the readreplicas-statefulset template to specify environment variables passed to the Docker containers following the guidance of the Docker documentation listed above.

 For example, to enable query logging in Neo4j, a user would need to set dbms.logs.query.enabled=true inside of the container.
 To do that, a user would add the following environment variable `NEO4J_dbms_logs_query_enabled=true` to the relevant templates; these environment variables would be passed through to the docker container, which would configure neo4j appropriately.